Open border: Political debate and opinions

 The modern debate around open borders is not clearly delineated into the traditional left–right political spectrum and party identification can be quite mobile based on the issue of immigration, but in the United States, visible stances and differences between parties based solely on immigration and open borders became apparent after the Hart-Cellar Act of 1965.
 Libertarians generally support unrestricted immigration, while nativists like Donald Trump oppose it.
-Similarly, some figures on the left wing, like democratic socialist Bernie Sanders reject open border policies, while others support open borders (as shown by the slogan "no human is illegal").
+Similarly, some figures on the left wing, like democratic socialist Bernie Sanders reject open border policies, although others support open borders.
 In addition, the population of the Democratic Party has shifted from a massive white majority to almost an even split with non-white citizens since 1980, which has led some members of the Democratic Party to shift more towards the political right, and until then both political parties had been more or less aligned regarding immigration.
 The dividing line accords more closely with the libertarian-authoritarian political spectrum.

 It has been proposed that borders between the North American Free Trade Agreement (NAFTA) countries be opened.
 If goods and services and corporations can cross international boundaries without restraint, it is argued, then it does not make sense to restrain on the flow of people who work to make those goods and services.
 Some estimate that open borders where people are free to move and find work could result in 78 trillion dollars in economic gains.

 Those in favour of a global migration policy advocate the adoption of a migratory regulatory system and new criteria to better guaranteed all rights (civil, social and political) for all immigrants.
 It is necessary to expand migration policy to create better management of global migratory system.
 Some propose a new meaning and understanding of global citizenship to establish a border global migration system.
 Migration is under the control and management of local governments and officials, but it is both a domestic political issue, and a global issue which needs joint efforts from different countries.